 Bit Descriptions 15:0 Destination Pitch (Offset).
-For non-XY Blits, the signed 16bit field allows for specifying upto + 32Kbytes signed pitches in bytes (same as before).
+For non-XY Blits, the signed 16bit field allows for specifying upto \pm 32Kbytes signed pitches in bytes (same as before).
 For X, Y Blits with tiled-X surfaces, the pitch for Destination will be 512Byte aligned and should be programmable upto \pm 128Kbytes.
-For X, Y Blits with Tiled-Y surfaces, the pitch for Destination will be 128Byte aligned and should be programmable upto \pm 128Kbytes.
-In this case, this 16bit signed pitch field is used to specify upto \pm 32K DWords .
+For X, Y Blits with tiled-Y surfaces, the pitch for Destination will be 128Byte aligned and should be programmable upto \pm 128Kbytes.
+In this case, this 16bit signed pitch fi is used to specify upto \pm 32K DWords .
 For X, Y blits with nontiled surfaces (linear surfaces), this 16bit field can be programmed to byte specification of upto \pm 32Kbytes (same as before).
 These 16 bits store the signed memory address offset value by which the destination address originally specified in the Destination Address Register is incremented or decremented as each scan line's worth of destination data is written into the frame buffer by the BLT Engine, so that the destination address will point to the next memory address to which the next scan line's worth of destination data is to be written.
 If the intended destination of a BLT operation is within on-screen frame buffer memory, this offset is normally set so that each subsequent scan line's worth of destination data lines up vertically with the destination data in the scan line, above.
-However, if the intended destination of a BLT operation is within off-screen memory, this offset can be set so that each subsequent scan line's worth of destination data is stored at a location immediately after the location where the destination data for the last scan line ended, in order to create a single contiguous block of bytes of destination data at the destination.
+However, if the intended destination of a BLT operation is within off-screen memory, this offset can be set so that each subsequent scan line's worth of destination data for the last scan line ended, in order to create a single contiguous block of bytes of destination data at the destination.